Why Permanent Modular?

 The construction industry is ripe for innovation.
-Prefabricated buildings, which are built in a factory in an efficient lean environment offer the key to the paradigm shift.
-Take more labor offsite and bring it into a controlled factory environment.
-When you look at traditional construction vs. modular construction, modular construction compare favorably.
+Prefabricated buildings, which are built in an efficient factory environment, offer a solution: Take more labor off-site and bring it into a controlled factory setting.

 The traditional construction model is inefficient.
-Owners are losing money on projects, architects and engineers are not seeing the quality of workmanship improve and contractors are bearing a great deal of financial burden and risk in the process.
-The lack of productivity and inefficiencies present in the construction industry today become a great cost to all stakeholders.
+Owners are losing money on projects, architects and engineers are not seeing improved workmanship, and contractors bear great financial risk in the process.
+As a result, the construction industry’s lack of productivity and inefficiencies are costly to all stakeholders.

-Modular construction presents a logical alternative to site-built methods that not only reduces inefficiencies but offers numerous advantages beyond that.
+Modular construction presents a logical alternative to site-built methods.
+It not only reduces inefficiencies but offers other valuable benefits.

 Speed to Occupancy